 increase in average hourly pay from 2016-17

-Our undergraduate internship opportunities were most prevalent for Public Relations and Advertising majors at 62%, followed by Communication Studies majors at 17%, and Journalism majors at 11%.
-These figures are from a pool of 262 undergraduate students.
+Our undergraduate internship opportunities were most prevalent for Public Relations and Advertising majors at 53 percent, followed by:

-Graduate students also found opportunity to work in professional internships in their fields of study, led by Public Relations and Advertising internships at 42.5% and Journalism internships at 33%.
-These figures are from a pool of 33 graduate students.
+Graduate students also found opportunities to work in professional internships in their fields of study.
+Journalism internships led at 32 percent, followed by: